 How to Choose a Toothbrush?

 The choice of a toothbrush will be greatly assisted by your dentist’s advice.
 A soft brush can not so effectively clean teeth, and stiff bristles can damage enamel and gums.
 The most commonly used brush is medium hardness.

 Which toothpaste should you use depends on the state of the oral cavity of each person.

 It is worth looking at the advice and recommendations of the Burbank dentist, Dr. Sahakyan.
 For a child, you need to buy special pastes in accordance with the age.
 A low concentration of fluorine-containing substances helps to avoid complications from swallowing the paste.

 It is advisable to periodically change the paste for cleaning teeth, combining creamy and gel means.
 First of all, the paste should help to get rid of the plaque.

 How Long Does It Take to Brush Your Teeth?

-To the habitual manipulation of the brush is really beneficial, brushing your teeth should be daily.
+The habitual manipulation of the brush is really beneficial, brushing your teeth should be done daily.
 It is recommended to conduct it at least twice a day, spending at least 2 minutes each time.
 For 30 seconds for each half of the upper and lower jaw – this is not so much.
-But often people too quickly complete the oral hygiene, removing only the remnants of food and leaving the plaque.
-This predisposes to the development of cavity and gum disease.
+But often people too quickly complete oral hygiene, removing only the remnants of food and leaving the plaque.
+This predisposes to the development of cavities and gum disease.

-Usually, people prefer to brush their teeth, preparing for the upcoming exit from home.
-Indeed, morning care of the mouth allows you to freshen your breath, remove accumulated overnight raid, get rid of breakfast rests, give your teeth a healthy shine.
+Usually, people prefer to brush their teeth, preparing for the upcoming exit from the home.
+Indeed, morning care of the mouth allows you to freshen your breath, remove accumulated overnight raids, get rid of breakfast rests, and give your teeth a healthy shine.
 But this is not enough to prevent dental diseases.

 How to Properly Brush Your Teeth?